 Oasis Midstream Partners LP (OMP) Gains As Market Dips: What You Should Know

-Heading into today, shares of the company had gained 10.01% over the past month, outpacing the Oils-Energy sector's gain of 3.44% and the S&P 500's gain of 5.76% in that time.
+Coming into today, shares of the company had gained 8.4% in the past month.
+In that same time, the Oils-Energy sector gained 4.11%, while the S&P 500 lost 0.13%.

-Oasis Midstream Partners LP will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from Oasis Midstream Partners LP as it approaches its next earnings report date.
 On that day, Oasis Midstream Partners LP is projected to report earnings of $0.66 per share, which would represent a year-over-year decline of 59.01%.

 Any recent changes to analyst estimates for Oasis Midstream Partners LP should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Oasis Midstream Partners LP is currently sporting a Zacks Rank of #2 (Buy).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Oasis Midstream Partners LP is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, Oasis Midstream Partners LP currently has a Forward P/E ratio of 7.93.
-Its industry sports an average Forward P/E of 9.81, so we one might conclude that Oasis Midstream Partners LP is trading at a discount comparatively.
+In terms of valuation, Oasis Midstream Partners LP is currently trading at a Forward P/E ratio of 8.05.
+For comparison, its industry has an average Forward P/E of 9.56, which means Oasis Midstream Partners LP is trading at a discount to the group.

 The Oil and Gas - Production Pipeline - MLB industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 238, which puts it in the bottom 7% of all 250+ industries.
+This group has a Zacks Industry Rank of 240, putting it in the bottom 6% of all 250+ industries.

+To follow OMP in the coming trading sessions, be sure to utilize Zacks.com.

 Click to get this free report